What's Really in Your Tap Water? A Family Guide

-• Your tap water is likely safe to drink by legal standards—but legal standards and optimal standards aren't the same thing.
-Many municipal water supplies contain detectable levels of PFAS, chlorine byproducts, microplastics, and in older homes, lead from pipes.
+Your tap water is likely safe to drink by legal standards, but legal standards and optimal standards are not the same thing.
+A U.S. Geological Survey national study estimates that at least 45% of American tap water contains one or more PFAS compounds, and many municipal supplies also carry chlorine byproducts, microplastics, and, in homes built before 1986, lead from pipes and solder.
 A quality water filter can address most concerns, but the right filter depends on your specific water.

 Why "safe" water might not be optimal